Drc3p0/simplified-open-source-hardware-template-for-GitHub-Pages/README.md

 Open Hardware Project Template
 =======================================================
-This branch (Pages-example) serves as a template/demonstration for using GitHub Pages to build your custom site.
+This repo serves as a template/demonstration for using GitHub Pages to build your custom site.
 You can learn more about GitHub Pages through the [GitHub Pages user guides](https://docs.github.com/en/pages).

+See this page rendered as a [GitHub page](https://drc3p0.github.io/simplified-open-source-hardware-template-for-GitHub-Pages/).

-*ToDo: implement Jekyll theme and format all files for Page layout. [](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll)
+*ToDo: implement Jekyll theme and format all files for Page layout. [https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll)

 This repository serves as an example template to help you create great documentation for your Open Hardware projects by using GitHub Pages.
 It contains examples of the recommended files and filestructure that is commonly shared in open source hardware projects.
 Sharing all of these resources is optional, so please fill out everything you can, and delete the files you aren't using.